Ella Lloyd

 Ella Mai Lloyd (born 20 July 2005) is a British racing driver from Wales who competes in F1 Academy and the F4 British Championship for Rodin Motorsport as part of the McLaren Driver Development Programme.

-Lloyd was runner-up in the 2023 Ginetta GT5 Challenge.
+Lloyd came fourth in the 2025 F1 Academy season and was also runner-up in the 2023 Ginetta GT5 Challenge.

 Career

 Early career

 Despite never competing in karting, Lloyd's first taste of motorsport came in 2018 when she was invited to take part in the FIA's Girls on Track Karting Challenge at Silverstone.
 She formally began her career four years later, in the 2022 Ginetta Junior Championship.
 Racing for Assetto Motorsport, she scored points in 15 of 25 races and recorded a best race finish of 11th.

 In early 2023, Lloyd was chosen for the Motorsport UK Academy Futures program and moved up to the Ginetta GT5 Challenge with Xentek Motorsport.
-The season was an instant success, as she won on debut and picked up 10 wins, 10 pole positions and 17 podiums, eventually finishing runner-up behind Luke Garlick.
+The season was an instant success, as she won on debut and picked up ten wins, ten pole positions and seventeen podiums, eventually finishing runner-up behind Luke Garlick.

 Formula 4

 2024

 Lloyd made her single-seater debut in the 2024 Formula Winter Series, driving for Rodin Motorsport in two rounds.
 In her debut weekend she had her best qualifying time deleted for causing a red flag, which meant she started in 38th.
 She made up more than 30 positions over the three races, finishing in 21st, 20th, and 22nd.
 She improved to 18th in qualifying for the next round, but weather and contact marred her results in the races.
 Lloyd won the female trophy in three of the four races she finished.

 Lloyd later joined JHR Developments for a full programme in British F4.
-Her debut came at Donington Park, where she finished 8th and 7th having notably overtaken the much more experienced Abbi Pulling.
+Her debut came at Donington Park, where she finished eighth and seventh having notably overtaken the much more experienced Abbi Pulling.
 Lloyd's campaign took off in the fifth round at Silverstone, with three strong results including a maiden podium, where she followed teammate Leo Robinson through for a JHR 1–2.
 The pair repeated the feat at Knockhill, and Lloyd also returned to the rostrum at Donington, where she qualified a season-best 3rd in wet conditions, and Brands Hatch.
 Despite skipping the penultimate round, Lloyd finished 11th in the championship with 99 points.

 On the tail end of the 2024 season, Lloyd competed in the first two rounds of the 2024 Formula Trophy UAE, where she picked up two best finishes of 17th.

 2025

-Lloyd returned to the British F4 in 2025, switching to Rodin Motorsport in a dual campaign with F1 Academy campaign.
+Lloyd placed fourth upon her second season in F1 Academy additionally she returned to the British F4 in 2025, switching to Rodin Motorsport in a dual campaign with F1 Academy campaign.